-A process is prime if it cannot be decomposed into a parallel product of nontrivial processes.
-We characterize all non-prime normed BPA processes together with their decompositions in terms of normal forms which are designed in this paper.
-Then we show that it is decidable whether a given normed BPA process is prime and if not, its decomposition can be effectively constructed.
-This brings other positive decidability results.
-Finally, we prove that bisimilarity is decidable in a large subclass of normed PA processes.
+A process is prime if it cannot be equivalently expressed as a parallel composition of nonempty processes.
+We characterize all non-prime normed BPA processes together with their prime decompositions by means of normal forms which are designed in this paper.
+Using this result we demonstrate decidability of the problem whether a given normed BPA process is prime; moreover, we show that non-prime normed BPA processes can be decomposed into primes effectively.
+Finally, we prove that bisimilarity is decidable in a natural subclass of normed PA processes.